mocha06/sales_tax_calculator_v2/README.md

 # Sales Tax Calculator

 A Ruby application that calculates sales tax and generates receipts for shopping baskets.
-This (unfinished) project demonstrates object-oriented design principles and clean code practices.
-The challenge and it's rules can be found [here](challenge.md).
+This project demonstrates object-oriented design principles and clean code practices.
+The challenge and its rules can be found [here](challenge.md).

+*Note:* This is the finished project, forked from [this repo](https://github.com/mocha06/sales_tax_calculator), which I also created, but since I was on a time limit of 4 hours, I was unable to finish.
+To preserve the state of the application at the 4 hour mark, I decided to create a new repo and finish the challenge.

 ## Requirements